 Ceramic is a quality material, and therefore briquettes made from it have a longer lifespan.
 With these briquettes, your meaty foods or vegetables will have a tastier smoky flavor in them.
 They are a better replacement for lava rocks on your grill.
 With the heat distribution produced evenly, it takes a shorter time to wait for your grill to heat up before cooking.
 Its heat retention capability enables it to consume less fuel.
 You are sure to get the food slow cooked even with the gas turned off.

-Also Read: How To Replace Ducane Grill Burners
+Also Read: How You Replace Ducane Grill Burners

 The grill’s food does not hit directly with the flames as the briquette tray prevents flaring up flames.
 Ceramic briquettes do not absorb grease as they get burnt off naturally and add rich flavors to the food.
 They have a self-cleaning mechanism, and that’s why many people prefer them over other briquettes on a gas grill.